itsGavinLiu/Java/Day 1.md

 **Note**

-== checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.

-##  == and .equals()
-- The main difference between the .equals() method and == operator is that one is a method, and the other is the operator.
-- We can use == operators for reference comparison (address comparison) and .equals() method for content comparison.
-In simple words, == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.
+== checks if both objects point to the same memory location.
-- If a class does not override the equals method, then by default, it uses the equals(Object o) method of the closest parent class that has overridden this method.

 ### equals() and hashCode() methods